apache/bifromq-sites/docs/plugin/resource_throttler.md

 ## Example Implementation

-BifroMQ includes an example implementation of the Resource Throttler, which can be enabled by specifying `resourceThrottlerFQN` as `com.baidu.demo.plugin.DemoResourceThrottler` in the [configuration file](../admin_guide/configuration/intro.md).
+BifroMQ includes an example implementation of the Resource Throttler, which can be enabled by specifying `resourceThrottlerFQN` as `org.apache.bifromq.demo.plugin.DemoResourceThrottler` in the [configuration file](../admin_guide/configuration/intro.md).
 The example uses a JVM startup argument (`-Dplugin.resourcethrottler.url`) to specify a callback URL for a webhook.

 When BifroMQ calls the hasResource method, the plugin initiates a GET request that includes tenant_id and resource_type headers, corresponding to the two parameters of the hasResource method call.
 The request is asynchronous, and